Aryas1378/house_predict/README.md

 <br>
 <h3>Introduction</h3>
 The successful execution of this project hinged on a sequence of pivotal actions, including data loading, feature selection, data partitioning, model construction, model evaluation, and data visualization.
 The integration of a MongoDB database played a vital role, enabling the storage, retrieval, and representation of data within the program's classes.
+Importing python libraries are playing a crucial role in this application and this approach follows the Python community's collective wisdom and the official Python documentation [1], ensuring code quality and reliability.
 <div>
   <br>
 </div>